 Honor Code: Under the Honor Code at Stanford, you are expected to submit your own original work for assignments, projects, and exams.
 On many occasions when working on assignments or projects (but never exams!) it is useful to ask others -- the instructor, the TAs, or other students -- for hints, or to talk generally about aspects of the assignment.
 Such activity is both acceptable and encouraged, but you must indicate on all submitted work any assistance that you received.
 Any assistance received that is not given proper citation will be considered a violation of the Honor Code.
 In any event, you are responsible for understanding, writing up, and being able to explain all work that you submit.
 The course staff will pursue aggressively all suspected cases of Honor Code violations, and they will be handled through official University channels.

-Datasets: This assignment includes the Football datasetfrom past assignments as well as actual Yelp data!
+Datasets: This assignment includes some familiar datasets from past assignments as well as some new ones.
 All of the data files are included in the zipped folder you will download.

-Setup Instructions: All of the files you need for this assignment have been gathered into one zipped folder: assignment3.zip.
+Setup Instructions: All of the files you need for this assignment have been gathered into one zipped folder: assignment3.zip (download link).
 Create a new directory for the assignment, download the zipped file and place it into the directory, unzip, and you're ready to start.

-Submission Instructions: You must submit your completed jupyter notebook assignment3.ipynb via Canvas under Assignment 3.
+Submission Instructions: You must submit your work via Canvas under Assignment 3.
 Submissions via email will not be accepted.
 For the complete assignment you need to submit two separate files:

 - Your code should use regular Python only -- please don't use PANDAS or embedded SQL queries.